ImagingDataCommons/dicomweb-client/docs/usage.rst

 Examples
 --------

-For the examples below, we will use the publicly accessible `RESTful DICOM services provided by DICOMweb Cloud <https://dicomcloud.azurewebsites.net>`_.
+For the examples below, we will use the publicly accessible `RESTful DICOM services provided by DICOMweb Cloud <https://dicomcloud.azurewebsites.net>`_ (note that URLs and UIDs may be subject to change).

 Active Programming Interface (API)